 - Writing: As mentioned before, follow the guidelines for each section.
 Provide enough detail so that reviewers fully understand what you plan to do, how you will do it, how you will know that you have done it, and the importance of doing it.
 Make the proposal easy to read, if possible, utilize white space between paragraphs, descriptive subject headers every paragraph or two, figures and charts to illustrate your points.
 Read the review criteria (in the Application Guide) and clearly address each major point.
 Reviewers use a checklist – make it easy for them to find the information they need to evaluate your proposal.
 Make sure the budget, budget justification, and all other sections match and support the proposed work.
 Get strong letters of support (LOS) (See more detail on LOSs here) from collaborators, business partners, and prospective customers.
 Ask somebody else to proof-read the proposal before you finalize it.

-Following these tips do not guarantee success, of course, but it will leapfrog you over the many applications that are doomed to fail because of procedural oversights.
+Following these tips does not guarantee success, of course, but it will leapfrog you over the many applications that are doomed to fail because of procedural oversights.